-Our Instrument of Government determines the number of governors and for Kirk Fenton School this is 15.
-There are several types of governors within our governing body:
+Our Instrument of Government determines the number of governors Kirk Fenton School

-- Foundation governors, of which there are 3.
-These governors are appointed by the Archdeacon of York and are usually chosen from the people within the parish of Church Fenton and Ulleskelf, the two main communities which Kirk Fenton School serves.
+- Foundation governors are appointed by the Archdeacon of York and are usually chosen from the people within the parish of Church Fenton and Ulleskelf, the two main communities which Kirk Fenton School serves.
 One Foundation governor can sometimes be the vicar and carries an ex-officio title.
 The Foundation governors help to guide and develop the Christian ethos throughout the school.

-- Staff governors, of which there are 3, including the head-teacher.
-Running a school involves collecting the views of all parties involved.
+- Staff governors including the Headteacher running a school involves collecting the views of all parties involved.
 Staff governors are elected from members of the staffing body and represent their thoughts.

-- Parent governors, of which there are 5, are elected by the parents of children at Kirk Fenton School.
+- Parent governors, are elected by the parents of children at Kirk Fenton School.

 Each governor serves a 4 year term.
 Some governors, e.g. Foundation governors can agree to stand on, if they wish, when their term finishes.
 Other governors e.g. Parent governors have to be re-elected should they wish to continue.
 The Chair and vice-Chair of governors are elected from anyone within the team and serve a 2 year term.
 They can be re-elected if they wish to continue.

 All governors share the same responsibilities for the school, first and foremost to provide the best possible environment for children's learning and development.
-To fulfil these responsibilities, the governors meet regularly in three different groupings.
+To fulfil these responsibilities, the governors meet regularly.

 Governors regularly visit the school to see staff and pupils, to monitor whether policies and aims are being implemented, to act as a critical friend and a different pairs of eyes, offering a new perspective.